Filmora

 author avatar

 Therefore, with the Premiere Pro keyframe options, you can achieve a gradual flow in your tracks.
-Without much ado, I’m going to help you set up audio keyframes in Premiere Pro with their vital operations in this post.
+Without much ado, this post will introduce how to add audio keyframes in Premiere Pro with their vital operations.

 Part 1: How to Add Audio Keyframes in Adobe Premiere Pro on Mac?